10 fun ways to keep the kids entertained outdoors over the Easter break

-And the Easter break is around the corner.
+And the Easter break is officially among us.

 A bit of sun.
 Some rain.
 And plenty of puddles.
 Green parks, the beach, the woods – in other words; everything you need to have some great outdoors time and plenty of adventures with your kids.

-Hailing from Scandinavia myself, I'll be the first to admit I am all about the benefits of outdoor play for kids.
+As we all know by now, there are a lot of benefits when it comes to outdoor play for kids.
 It can literally do wonders, not only for their general health and fitness – but also for their mood, their mental health, their energy and their imagination.